rect

 par("fg")

 .
-Useborder = NA
+Use border = NA

-to omit borders.
-If there are shading lines,border = TRUE
+If there are shading

-means use the same colour for the border as for the shading lines.- lty
+means use the same colour for

-line type for borders and shading; defaults to
+line type for borders and shading; defaults to "solid"

 line width for borders and shading.
 Note that the use of